When do I pay the home deposit?

 Once you have paid a deposit on a property, you have a legal right over that property, called a financial interest.
 It doesn’t mean that you own the property – yet.

-After the exchange of contracts and paying the deposit, there is a cooling-off period during which you can get out of the contract if you provide written notice, but you would not get your whole deposit back.
+After the exchange of contracts and paying the deposit, there is a cooling-off period during which you can get out of the contract if you provide written notice, but you may not get your whole deposit back.
 There is no cooling-off period if you buy at auction.
 This cooling-off period is a different length in each state and territory:

 - NSW: 5 business days (Fair Trading NSW)